Nathanielpradas14/ericsonnn/README.md

 ## Credits

 - The base of this project is built upon [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library by VangBanLaNhat.
-- Hexabot was developed by Jay Patrick Cano and other Hexclan members.
+- EricsonBot was developed by Ericson Pascua and other blacklimit members.

 ## License